Explore Jobs

 Key Takeaways:

-• Be honest with the interviewer about your mistake.
+• Be transparent about your mistake.

 How to answer tell me about a time you failed with examples.